Auto-Discovery-Bench: Diagnosing Structured State Tracking in Oracle-Guided Discovery: Evaluation on Trajectory Tracking

 \subsection{Prompting and Model Evaluation}

-To assess LLMs' ability to comprehend and reason over structured information with long trajectory, we employ a structured zero-shot prompting strategy.
+To assess LLMs' ability to comprehend and reason over structured information over long trajectories, we employ a structured zero-shot prompting strategy.
 The prompt explicitly describes the task, including matrix interpretation and expected output format.
 We evaluate multiple LLMs, including GPT-4o, Gemini, and Qwen, under identical conditions.
-Models are queried with the prompt and required to generate structured JSON outputs containing only the color trajectory matrix $Y$.
+Models are queried with the prompt and required to generate structured JSON outputs containing only the change-indicator matrix $Y$.

-We conduct systematic evaluations across various trajectory lengths ($M \in \{3,5,10,15,20\}$) to measure the robustness of each model.
-To evaluate the performance of each LLM, we develop two types of metrics, noted as Average Trajectory Accuracy (AT-Acc) and Overall Accuracy (OA-Acc).
+We conduct systematic evaluations across various trajectory lengths ($M \in \{3,5,10,15,20,25,30\}$) to measure the robustness of each model.
+To evaluate the performance of each LLM, we develop two types of metrics, denoted as Average Trajectory Accuracy (AT-Acc) and Overall Accuracy (OA-Acc).

-Overall Accuracy is computed as the fraction of correctly predicted color trajectory matrix:
+Overall Accuracy is computed as the fraction of exactly predicted change-indicator matrices:

-where $\hat{Y}$ represents the model-generated color trajectory matrix, ${Y}$ represents the ground-truth color trajectory matrix, ${R}$ represents number of rounds, and $\mathbbm{1}$ is the indicator function.
+where $\hat{Y}$ represents the model-generated change-indicator matrix, ${Y}$ represents the ground-truth change-indicator matrix, $R$ represents the number of rounds, and $\mathbbm{1}$ is the indicator function.
 In our experiment, we use $R = 100$.

-Average Trajectory Accuracy aims to measure the average accuracy of the color change between each pair of rows.
-For example, the color change between row $0$ and row $1$ is noted as the first trajectory.
-To achieve that, a matrix $T \in \{0,1\}^{R \times (M-1)}$ is further constructed, where: